Nainik2509/Vuexy-React-Next-Js/docs/articles/how-to-remove-fake-db-and-use-real-api.md

 # How to remove Fake DB and use Real API

-Master uses [axios-mock-adapter](https://github.com/ctimmerm/axios-mock-adapter) for mocking API calls.
+Vuexy uses [axios-mock-adapter](https://github.com/ctimmerm/axios-mock-adapter) for mocking API calls.
 This makes our template **API ready** 😍 and more easier for you to communicate with your backend.

 However, you won't need fake-db if you are using real APIs.
 In this case please follow below steps to remove fake-db from template.